 Homebound instruction is offered for students who are medically unable to attend their home school.
-To qualify for homebound instruction, students must live within the boundaries of OKCPS.
+To qualify for homebound instruction, students must live within the boundaries of OKCPS and be currently enrolled at their homeschool.
 Additionally, a signed physician's statement needs to be submitted.
 The documentation must clearly outline the reason homebound placement is necessary, the length of time that the services will be required, and a return to school date.

-Students who complete their high school requirements through homebound instruction may satisfy the physical activity graduation requirement through;
+Students who complete their high school requirements through homebound instruction may satisfy the physical activity graduation requirement through: